kamilmaestro/TalkIT/README.md

 # TalkIT
-Application which enables to post your ideas switching between users.
+Application which enables you to post your ideas switching between users.